libgirlenterprise/dong-quickstart/tutorial.md

 - ```train(self, data, config)``` to do model training
 - ```write(self, save_dir)``` for model serialization

+When developioing an ML project, you may need to use many models, data sets, training methods, or hyperparameters in different phases.
+By creating modules for each functionality and let `DefaultModel` inherit the 3 methods from those that fit your need at the momoent, you can easily use, reuse, and compose those functionalities.

-You can directly implement three of them in ```my_dong_mnist/model/default.py```. **We don't force** over organizing.
-Still, in this tutorial we do separate them into different modules.
-So you can take it as a reference about organizing a larger project.
+You can also directly implement the 3 methods in ```my_dong_mnist/model/default.py```. **We don't force over modularization**.
+As a reference for organizing a larger project, here we separate them into different modules.
+See more in **Modular** and **Customizable** of [dong Framework Features](https://pypi.org/project/dong/).

 ### Final code of model module